microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

 > **Note:** If you used the [Azure Developer CLI (azd) method](https://github.com/microsoft/azure_arc/blob/jumpstart_ag/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md#deployment-via-azure-developer-cli-experimental) to deploy the Contoso Supermarket scenario, you may skip this section as these reports are automatically imported for you during the deployment.

-In order to view PoS Order dashboard reports you need to import these dashboards into ADX.
-You should have completed deployment of Jumptstart Agora in your environment and logon script is completed after you first login to Client VM _Ag-VM-Client_.
-Follow the step below to import dashboards once all the pre-requisites are completed.
+Follow the below steps In order to view the PoS Orders dashboard reports you will need to import these into ADX.

 - On the Client VM, open Windows Explorer and navigate to folder _C:\Ag\adx_dashboards_ folder.
 This folder contains two ADX dashboard report JSON files (_adx-dashboard-iotsensor-payload.json_ and _adx-dashboard-orders-payload.json_) with ADX name and URI updated when the logon script is completed.